waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **DEBUGGING STEP 2:** Use `define_tool` to submit a corrected version of the script based on systematic analysis.

 ### B. Tool Debugging Log (T41483)
-- **`pathfinder` tool DELETED (PROTOCOL VIOLATION):** The tool proved critically unreliable.
-Despite multiple rewrites, it consistently failed to find valid paths on complex, multi-elevation maps. **AI CRITIQUE:** My debugging method was inefficient (iterative trial-and-error instead of comprehensive diagnostics).
-I abandoned the tool instead of fixing it. **RESOLUTION:** I will adhere to the revised v4 protocol.
-Future tool development will be more systematic.
-I will not rebuild the pathfinder until I have a clear, robust plan for handling all map complexities.
+- **`pathfinder` tool DELETED (PROTOCOL VIOLATION):** My previous attempts to fix the `pathfinder` tool were unsystematic, leading to its deletion.
+This was a violation of my 'Tool Debugging & Refinement Protocol'. **CORRECTIVE ACTION:** I will adhere strictly to the v4 protocol.
+Future tool debugging will follow a systematic process using `run_code` for diagnostics before re-defining the tool.
+I will prioritize rebuilding a reliable pathfinding tool at the next logical opportunity, as its absence is a major tactical disadvantage.

 ## IV.
 Tile Mechanics & Traversal Rules
 - **`elevated_ground`:** Walkable ground at a different elevation.
 Requires `steps` to access.